NIFTy-PPL/NIFTy/paper.md

 ```

 Not all problems are well described by regularly spaced pixels.
-For more complicated pixel spacings, \texttt{NIFTy.re} features Iterative Charted Refinement [@Edenhofer2022], a GP model for arbitrarily deformed spaces.
+For more complicated pixel spacings, \texttt{NIFTy.re} features Iterative Charted Refinement [@Edenhofer2022], a GP model for arbitrarily-deformed spaces.
-This model exploits nearest neighbor relations on various coarsening of the discretized modeled space and runs very efficiently on GPUs.
+This model exploits nearest-neighbor relations on various coarsenings of the discretized-modeled space and runs very efficiently on GPUs.
-For one dimensional problems with arbitrarily spaced pixel, \texttt{NIFTy.re} also implements multiple flavors of Gauss-Markov processes.
+For one dimensional problems with arbitrarily-spaced pixels, \texttt{NIFTy.re} also implements multiple flavors of Gauss-Markov processes.

 ## Building Up Complex Models